weitieda/swift-algorithms/README.md

 ## License

-Swift Algorithms is available under the MIT license.
+Algorithms is available under the MIT license.
 See [the LICENSE file](LICENSE) for more information.